John A. McCarthy: Professional career

 McCarthy was admitted as a solicitor of the Supreme Court of NSW in 1972, as a barrister of the Supreme Court in 1976 and appointed Queens Counsel in 1988.
 McCarthy has appeared in the High Court of Australia, Privy Council, Federal Court of Australia, Supreme Court of New South Wales, Australian Industrial Relations Commission, NSW Industrial Relations Commission, Family Court of Australia, NSW Land and Environment Court, Independent Commission Against Corruption (ICAC), District Court (NSW) and Magistrates Court (NSW).

-McCarthy has had an ongoing involvement with constitutional, electoral and organisational issues relating to indigenous associations, educational institutions and sporting organisations.
-McCarthy was Senior Counsel for the Dunghutti people in 1996 and participated in the negotiation and settling of the first Deed of Agreement (209 years after the first white settlement) between the Crown in New South Wales and an Indigenous Australian people in respect of native title in Australia.
+McCarthy has had an ongoing involvement with constitutional, electoral and organisational issues relating to Indigenous Australian associations, educational institutions and sporting organisations.
+McCarthy was senior counsel for the Dunghutti people in 1996 and participated in the negotiation and settling of the first Deed of Agreement (209 years after the first white settlement) between the Crown in New South Wales and an Indigenous Australian people in respect of native title in Australia.
 He then appeared as senior counsel in the Dunghutti case in the Federal Court in 1997, in which for the first time on the Australian mainland there was a determination of native title under the Native Title Act 1993.

 McCarthy has represented Catholic bishops and Catholic agencies and institutions in many cases.
 He has also acted as senior counsel for the national president of the St Vincent de Paul Society in Australia.
-McCarthy is Senior Counsel for the Church of the Torres Strait, an indigenous church of former Anglicans and for the Anglican Catholic Church of Australia, both of which are seeking full communion with the Catholic Church under the Apostolic (Papal) Constitution, Anglicanorum Coetibus.
+McCarthy is senior counsel for the Church of the Torres Strait, an indigenous church of former Anglicans and for the Anglican Catholic Church of Australia, both of which are seeking full communion with the Catholic Church under the Apostolic (Papal) Constitution, Anglicanorum Coetibus.

 McCarthy has appeared in cases in the High Court on native title, trade practices and electoral matters.
-He has also appeared in several cases in relation to the NRMA and the University Cooperative Bookshop.
+He has also appeared in several cases in relation to the NRMA and the Co-op Bookshop.
 He was also senior counsel during the revision of their constitutions and rules.
 Other important cases in which he has appeared include the Maralinga and Voyager compensation cases (1991–95).
 McCarthy has appeared in ICAC inquiries, a Royal Commission and similar public investigations and inquiries.

 McCarthy became senior counsel for the Labor Party in NSW in 1988.
 He appeared for the ALP in courts of disputed returns, electoral boundary commissions and supreme court proceedings.
 He also advised the ALP National Secretariat on legal and constitutional issues.